grahamwjohnson/KenazLBM/docs/index.md

 This will look for the **'parent_dir/subject_id/preprocessed_epoched_data'** directory and run all .pkl files in the directory through the following:

---> BSE --> BSV             # These outputs will be saved in 'bsev' directory --> BSE --> BSP --> BSV     # These outputs will be saved in 'bsepv' directory
+Preprocessed .pkl files --> BSE --> BSV            # These outputs will be saved in 'bsev' directory

 ---